 NFRS operates within the County Council's corporate performance framework.
-A new framework was introduced in October 2015 to provide greater assurance that the Council's resources are being used to best effect and to deliver demonstrable results to the people of Norfolk.
 A set of 'vital signs' for each service have been produced which provide transparency and assurance on the health of key services.
 The vital signs for NFRS are 'Emergency Response Standards (ERS)' and 'Percentage of time that retained (part-time) first fire engines are available to respond to emergencies'.
-These are regularly monitored by County Councillors through the democratic process with reports published on our website (link).
+These are regularly monitored by department management teams and County Councillors through the democratic process with reports published on our website (link).

-In accordance with the corporate performance framework, our Public Safety Board monitor a broader dashboard of indicators and escalate issues to County Councillors if required.
+In accordance with the corporate performance framework, our Service Management Team monitor a broader dashboard of indicators and escalate issues to County Councillors if required.
 Some of the indicators are former national indicators that we can compare with other fire and rescue services and others are locally determined.
-An overview of our performance in 2015/16 can be found in the next section.
+An overview of our performance over the past 5 years can be found in the next section.